 We are what we eat.
-That is why it is important to eat healthily, and lucky for us, science can help us with this.
+That is why eating healthy is important; lucky for us, science can help us with this.
 Did you know that the food that we eat can be divided into groups based on the nutritional properties they offer?
-Read on to find out how many classes of food exist, their functions, and sources.
+Read on to find out how many classes of food exist, their functions, and their sources.

-The vast number of dishes today create different food classes that are very difficult to organize.
+Today's vast number of dishes creates different food classes that are very difficult to organize.
 However, it is possible to classify them.
-The science of dietology develops every day, and its data can be used to figure out what we eat and why.
+The science of dietology develops daily, and its data can be used to determine what we eat and why.
 This guide has the classes of food with examples to help you keep a balanced diet.

 What are the classes of food and their sources?